Key Takeaways

 Chinese society is endlessly fascinating, not least because of the many contrasts between city and countryside, north and south, and the Han majority and ethnic minority peoples explored in this article.
 The best way to discover this diversity is to come to China and experience it for yourself.

-Studying Chinese in the beautiful southern Chinese city of Guilin, home to many members of the Zhuang minority group, is a great place to start.
+Studying Chinese in the beautiful southern city of Guilin, home to many members of the Zhuang minority group, is a great place to start.
+If you are weighing your options, our guide to why you should study abroad in Guilin explains what makes the city such a rewarding base.
 We look forward to welcoming you to Guilin!

 green fields in Guangxi Province, China with karst mountains scattered above them and small streams running through them